openfaas/faas/watchdog/README.md

 CMD ["fwatchdog"]
 ```

-**Implementing the a healthcheck**
+**Implementing a Docker healthcheck**

-Docker swarm will keep your function out of the DNS-RR / IPVS pool if the task (container) is not healthy.
+A Docker Healthcheck is not required but is best practice.
+It will make sure that the watchdog is ready to accept a request before forwarding requests via the API Gateway.
+If the function or watchdog runs into an unrecoverable issue Swarm will also be able to restart the container.

 Here is an example of the `echo` function implementing a healthcheck with a 5-second checking interval.